 Like many things in a grieving mother’s life, Mother’s Day is bittersweet to the nth degree.
 On the one hand, I feel immense joy because I was blessed with my child and I feel gratitude for every moment I was given with them.
 On the other hand, the pain of missing my child – my greatest happiness, my life’s purpose, and my best friend – is intense.

 Bereaved mothers live with so many of these confusing contrasts.
 They are like undercurrents that tug at and toss about our hearts and minds.
-I am a mother to a child who is not alive.
+I am the mother of a child who is not alive.
 Perhaps a child who you’ve never met.
 You can’t ask me about their school year, or how they’re liking piano lessons, or whether they’ve chosen a major in college.
 In my mind, I’ve imagined my child doing all these things.
 People don’t realize that I grieve each of my child’s milestones, knowing they didn’t get the opportunity to experience these special days.

 Most people don’t know how to validate my child’s place in the world or my ongoing role as my child’s mother.
 This is a difficult concept for others to grasp.
 Heck, sometimes even I grapple with the answers to questions like “Do you have children?” and “How many?.”
 I know many bereaved mothers, like me, long for these questions to have straightforward answers.

 Sadly, mothers who have experienced the death of their only child may even wonder whether they get to call themselves a mother at all in broader society.
 So, in addition to the pain of grief, these mothers have to cope with a sense of being left out, forgotten, and ignored.
 Can you imagine how that might feel?
 I think it must be like being stabbed through the heart and when you turn to others for help they say “What blood?”
 “What knife?”